Big and Tall Fit Guide

 A proper big and tall fit means the shirt has enough length in the torso so it doesn’t ride up every time you raise your arms.
 It means the shoulders are cut wide enough, and there’s enough room in the chest and belly for you to move freely.
 A good thermal should fit close to the body to maximize warmth, but it should never feel tight or constricting.
 It’s about finding that perfect balance of a tailored silhouette and all-day comfort.

-The Best Fabrics for Big & Tall Thermals
+What Are the Best Fabrics for Big & Tall Thermals?

 The fabric of your thermal shirt is just as important as the fit.
 The right material determines whether you feel warm and comfortable or stuffy and sweaty.
 For bigger guys, the fabric also dictates how well the shirt drapes, stretches, and holds its shape throughout the day.
 A cheap, flimsy material will stretch out in all the wrong places and lose its form after a single wash.
 Let’s look at the best fabric combinations that deliver on warmth, comfort, and durability.